 Is it Gluten-Free?

 Since it is made from wheat, bulgur is not gluten-free.
 If you have celiac disease and/or follow a gluten-free diet, I would not recommend consuming bulgur.
+If you need a gluten free alternative for bulgur, be sure to check out our article on the best Bulgur Substitutes.

 Where is it from?